Team Contact Information:Denver Nuggets

 Eichenberger is an NSCA Certified Strength and Conditioning Specialist and owns a master’s degree in Kinesiology.
 He was also recently certified as a Corrective Exercise Specialist (CES) through NASM.

-Eichenberger resides in Denver with his girlfriend Carly and their newborn daughter Gia.
+Eichenberger resides in Denver with his girlfriend Carly and their daughter Gia and newborn son August.

 Assistant Athletic Trainer/Assistant Strength and Conditioning Coach

-Miller and his wife Teresa reside in Denver with their sons Henry (4) and Sawyer, who was born on Sept.
-22, 2014.
+Miller and his wife Teresa reside in Denver with their two sons Henry and Sawyer.

 Dr. Short graduated with a Doctor of Physical Therapy degree from the University of Dayton after serving with the Oklahoma City Thunder during the 2013-14 season.
 While at UD, he conducted research for multiple NBA organizations, presented research nationally and was awarded the UD DPT Student Achievement Award.